panwarab/Wallser/README.md

 ## API Key Set-up

-1. Register on unsplash.com
+1. Register on <a href="https://unsplash.com/">unsplash.com</a>

-2. Get your new api key
+2. Get your new api key by selecting your <a href="https://unsplash.com/oauth/applications">applications</a>

 3. Make a constants.xml file in res\values directory